Class Diagrams Examples

 Summary: This example shows several subtypes of Health Insurance Policy using UML generalization sets.
 One generalization set is Coverage Type - Job Based Coverage, Self Coverage, and Benefits Coverage, and another set is based on Insurance Plan - HMO, POS, PPO, FFS.

-Summary: A domain model for the Hospital Management System is represented by several class diagrams.
+Summary: The domain model for the Hospital Management System is represented by several class diagrams.

 Ward is a division of a hospital or a suite of rooms shared by patients who need a similar kind of care.
 In a hospital, there are a number of wards, each of which may be empty or have on it one or more patients.
 Each ward has a unique name.